KikeVen/python911/_posts/2019-10-2-introduction_to_python_00.md

 Python 911
 Enrique Bruzual

-p.s.
+P.S.
 Feel free to share this link with others who might benefit from this course.